epfl-ada/ada-2021-project-avada-kedavra/README.md

 # Methods

+We extract a subdata (quotes) from the quotebank dataset according to a keywords list.
+This keyword list is made from a logistic regression trained two external data sets _Wiki_train.tsv_ and _train_1-tsv_, it represents the main words from climate related quotes.
+We construct a new data set (speakers) from _wikidata_labels_descriptions_quotebank.csv_ clean and filter it.
+For further anayslis we create a _one_hot.bz2_ file containing our categorical data of interest according to the 20 main elements of each feature (columns).

-- In order to visualize the temporal evolution of the climate change topic, we plotted the distributon of quotes over months and years.
+Research question 1: In order to visualize the temporal evolution of the climate change topic, we plot the distributon of quotes over months and years.
+These data are taken from the quotes dataframe.

-- To obtain the top 20 main features of each columns we exploded the values for each attribut and plot them in barplots.
+Research question 2:To obtain the top 20 main features of each columns we exploded the values for each attribut of the speakers dataframe and plot them in barplots.

-- We used the vaderSentiment analysis in order to obtain the rates of positive and negative emotions in the quotes over time
+Research question 3: We used the vaderSentiment analysis in order to obtain the rates of positive and negative emotions in the quotes from the quotes dataframe over time.
+We extract the main words of the highest positive and negative rated quotes.
+This enable us to confirm our general sentiment analysis.

-- To perform classification, we .....
+To investiguate more precisely some features, we take the two main party of america from the speakers dataframe and analysis their general feeling.

+Research question 4: We perform some classification tasks on our dataframe containing the categorical datas (extraction of data from the one hot file).
+First we fit a baseline model in order to know in what direction we must go.
+Then, after a comparison between PCA and standarization we perfom a new logistic model.
+We then test the importance of each element of each features by fitting several logistic regression models.